Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Exact diagonalization methods

-As discussed before, one could alternatively use tensor network methods and encode the initial state in an MPS.
-Unfortunately, since our study aims to investigate ergodicity breaking phenomena, which require access to the thermal and very long time dynamics of the model where entanglement increases, MPS algorithms such as TEBD (Time-Evolving Block Decimation) \cite{Vidal2004EfficientSimulationOneDimensional} and TDVP (Time-Dependent Variational Principle) \cite{Haegeman2011TimeDependentVariationalPrinciple} are already inefficient at intermediate system sizes, such as $N=8$, where ED methods can instead efficiently access the full energy spectrum to investigate the onset of fragmentation.
+As discussed earlier, one could alternatively encode the initial state as an MPS using tensor network methods.
+Unfortunately, since our study aims to investigate ergodicity breaking phenomena, which require access to the thermal and very long time dynamics of the model where entanglement increases, MPS algorithms such as TEBD (Time-Evolving Block Decimation) \cite{Vidal2004EfficientSimulationOneDimensional} and TDVP (Time-Dependent Variational Principle) \cite{Haegeman2011TimeDependentVariationalPrinciple} are already inefficient at intermediate system sizes, such as $N=8$, where exact diagonalization methods can instead efficiently access the full energy spectrum to investigate the onset of fragmentation.